Living in Vancouver is a popular option new immigrants consider when they settle in Canada.

 The weather in Vancouver is mostly warm and sunny although the city relatively experiences cold climate.
 However, the winter season in Vancouver is considered the warmest of most cities in Canada due to the Rocky Mountain that blocks the cold winter air current from the Pacific Ocean.
 Snow falls in the city 11 days annually, on average.

 Vancouver is housed with wide-ranging ethnic groups and cultures.
-Unknowingly, Vancouver is actually an English speaking country.
+Unknowingly, Vancouver is actually an English-speaking country.
 However, 50% of its overall population doesn’t use English as their first language.
 Vancouver is also named as one of the best cities in the world ranking 3rd the most livable city.
 On top of that, the city was acknowledged by Forbes as the 10th around the globe.

-Like any other cities, Vancouver has been battling against a number of community problems.
+Like any other city, Vancouver has been battling against a number of community problems.
 At present, Vancouver’s main concern is gang violence.
 Crime rates in the city are actually higher compared with some other Canadian cities specifically in terms of firearms and burglary control.

 But due to government efforts, recent police reports confirmed that murder rates in Vancouver have decreased over the years.